Strauaar/TixFix/README.md

          end
          events
       end
-+ `filter_date` method utilizing the given value in the filter object:
++ Below is the `filter_date` method utilizing the given value in the filter object:

         def self.filter_date(events, date_filter)
           if date_filter == 'This weekend'